swc-project/website/docs/configuring-swc.md

 # jsc

-This is optional, and defaults to
+This is optional and defaults to

 ```json
 {